mix-steam-app/example-project/README.md

 ## Why Create Modules for Mix?

-**- Monetization Opportunities**
-Directly monetize your modules or benefit from Mix's future microtransactions system, providing a new revenue stream for your creations.
+**Monetize With Low Fees**
+Monetize your modules or use Mix’s upcoming microtransactions system, powered by Steam.
+With Steam's 30% fee and Mix’s 5% platform fee, you keep 65% of your earnings.

-**- Low Overhead**
+**Low Overhead**
-Unlike developing a full game from scratch, creating modules can be less resource-intensive, allowing creators with limited resources to participate.
+Creating modules is less resource-intensive than developing full games, allowing creators with limited resources to participate and start earning without a huge investment.

-**- Utilize the Unity Editor**
+**Leverage the Unity Editor**
-Harness the Unity Editor’s powerful features to efficiently create, test, and refine your modules.
+Take advantage of Unity Editor’s powerful tools to efficiently create, test, and refine your modules, speeding up development and ensuring quality.

+**Expand on Existing Ideas**
+Modify and build upon existing modules, introducing new features, refining mechanics, or adapting them to new contexts, unlocking endless creative possibilities.

-**- Increased Product Lifespan**
+**Increased Product Lifespan**
 Create versatile modules that stay valuable across projects and communities.
 As others use your work in modpacks or as dependencies, your content remains relevant, enhancing your reputation and generating ongoing monetization opportunities.

-**- Flexibility**
+**Flexibility**
-Create modules that can be used in multiple games or modpacks, increasing your content's reach, utility, and reusability.
+Create modules that can be used across various games or modpacks, expanding your reach, increasing utility, and offering reusability.

-**- Expanding on Existing Ideas**
-The ability to mod existing modules opens up endless creative possibilities.
-By building upon or remixing existing content, creators can introduce new features, refine mechanics, or adapt modules to entirely different contexts.

-**- Early Market Entry**
+**Early Market Advantage**
-Being one of the first creators on the platform gives you a chance to establish your name and potentially become a leading figure in this new ecosystem.
+By being an early creator on the platform, you have the opportunity to establish yourself and potentially become a leading figure in this growing ecosystem.

 ## Upcoming Features

 - **Sell modules** through Module Microtransactions, allowing creators to earn money, foster premium content, and gain financial support.
 Utilize Steam Inventory Service Items dynamically linked to Steam Workshop Items for a streamlined shopping experience, including automatic dependency purchasing and installation.
-Mix charges a 4% server fee, which may decrease as the system optimizes.

 ## New Features (Dec 27)